Hummingbird-Photography-Workshop

 These lodges cater specifically to photographers, and have time-tested systems for attracting rare and diverse groups of hummingbirds, allowing our guests to capture many different species of hummingbirds without having to travel more than is necessary.

-We will use advanced multi-flash setups to help us freeze these notoriously fast birds in their tracks.
-Participants in the Hummingbird Photography Workshop will be guided in the cutting-edge, state-of-the-art techniques used to photograph hummingbirds.
+On this photography trip, we use advanced multi-flash setups to help us freeze these notoriously fast birds in their tracks.

 These tiny birds can flap their wings up to 80 times a second, which can present quite the challenge for a photographer.